-Strain gauge or foil gauge technology makes use of the changes in resistance that some materials experience due to change in its stretch or strain.
+Strain gauge or foil gauge technology makes use of the changes in resistance that some materials experience due to change in their stretch or strain.
 Here, the technology uses the change of conductivity of material when it experiences different pressures and calculates that difference, then maps it to the change of pressure.

 A strain gauge is a long length of conductor arranged in a zigzag pattern on a membrane.
 When it is stretched, its resistance increases.
 Strain gauges are mounted in the same direction as the strain and often in fours to form a full ‘Wheatstone Bridge’.
 A pressure sensor can contain several similar strain gauge elements.

-This technology uses the properties of fibre optics to affect the light propagating in a fibre, such that it can be used to form sensors.
-Pressure sensors can be made by using miniature fibre optic interferometers to sense nanometer-scale displacement of membranes.
+This technology uses the properties of fibre optics to affect the light propagating in fibre, such that it can be used to form sensors.
+Pressure sensors can be made by using miniature fibre optic interferometers to sense the nanometer-scale displacement of membranes.
 Pressure can also be made to induce loss into a fibre to form intensity-based sensors.

 This technology uses the mechanical properties of a liquid to measure its pressure.
-For example, the effect of pressure on a spring system and the changes of compression of a spring can be used to measure pressure.
+For example, the effect of pressure on a spring system and the changes in compression of a spring can be used to measure pressure.